radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/admin/authentication/add-identity-provider.md

 ---
 keywords:
 title: Add an Identity Provider
-description: Add a new identity provider
+description: Learn how to add a new authentication identity provider for logging into Environment Operations Center.
+GitHub and Google are configured by default.
 ---
 # Add an Identity Provider